 PLOTS Areas - In accordance with N.D.C.C.
-20.1-08-04.9, nonresidents may not hunt any game from October 10-16, 2020 on North Dakota Game and Fish Department wildlife management areas or on Conservation PLOTS (Private Land Open To Sportsmen) areas.
+20.1-08-04.9, nonresidents may not hunt any game from October 9-15, 2021 on North Dakota Game and Fish Department wildlife management areas or on Conservation PLOTS (Private Land Open To Sportsmen) areas.
+Exception: Nonresidents hunting on PLOTS land they own.